morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 <aside <?php $component->attributes->display( $attributes ); ?>>
 ```

 ### BEM naming conventions

 [BEM](http://getbem.com/introduction/) is a naming convention for components.

-We use it with a small modification: instead of `block__element--modifier` we use `block-element--modifier`.
+Here it is used with a small modification: instead of `block__element--modifier` there is `block-element--modifier`.

 For usual WorPress projects this change enhances readability.
-There will be less nesting, more folders and better transparency.
+There will be less folder nesting.
+More main folders provide better visibility.

 Instead of:
 ```shell